Call me Alvin, call me Ane.

 If that’s not bad enough, considering the nearly three decades I spent in the small-town journalism biz supporting my painting habit, I’m also that clown at the Denver TV news desk!
 You know, the guy with the widely spaced eyes, at the peak of a minor mount, with nowhere to go but down.

-I climbed the hill.
+I climbed a small hill.
 I slid.

 Fortunately, I changed from the day I was Alvin “Call me Al” DeTerio and I ended up with more than a damaged dog, a prescription for antidepressants and a doublewide.
 I’ve got a wife, daughters and grandkids, friends, satellite TV, eight hours of writing and painting a day, and a reservoir of other pastograms to tap.
 I’m not alone, hunched over in front of a computer screen, a plastic tube clutched in my paw.
 I’m not being pursued by the authorities for peddling malfunctioning sex toys.
 I recognize despair, but I don’t share in it.